Brightspace/frau-local-appresolver/README.md

   - `port` - The port to listen on.
 By default, port `3000` is used, which is the port that the LMS expects it on.
   - `hostname` - The hostname (or IP) to listen on.
 By default, the hostname of the operating system is used.
 You should not need to change this.
   - `configFile` - The name of the app config file.
 By default, `appconfig.json` is used.
 You should not need to change this.
-  - `useAppRoute` - Determines whether or not to include `/app/` in urls.
-By default, `true` is used.
-Setting this to `false` will allow you to use tools such as `es-dev-server` where you want the endpoint hosted at `http://localhost:3000/index.html` instead of `http://localhost:3000/app/index.html`.
+  - `baseRoute` - Specifies the base route to be included in urls.
+By default, `app/` is used.
+Setting this to different values (e.g. `''`) will allow you to use tools such as `es-dev-server` where you want the endpoint hosted at `http://localhost:3000/index.html` instead of `http://localhost:3000/app/index.html`.

 ## Contributing
 Contributions are welcome, please submit a pull request!